Introduction

 Method - Create the R filter logic

-- Under Properties > R CODE of your filter variable, enter the R code matching your binary filter condition.
+- Under Data > R CODE of your filter variable, enter the R code matching your binary filter condition.
 If the condition is met, the variable will return a value of 1 (which will be used to filter your data).
 If the condition is not met, the variable will return a 0 value.

 - With R you can reference either the variable name or the variable set name.
 In cases when a variable name contains spaces, the label needs to be wrapped using ` `.
 For example, if we have a variable called "Q1" with the label of "Q1.
 How old are you?", in R we can reference this as either Q1 or `Q1.
 How old are you?`.